DerekLloydHansen/101-OS-Hardening-Lab/HardeningLab.md

 taskbar and go to *Virus & threat protection*:

 ![image](https://github.com/user-attachments/assets/57881a0e-2043-44f8-848f-2e5fc40efc9c)

+**TA Note**: If you do not see the Quick Scan button here is a fix:
+1. Press CTRL + R to open run prompt
+2. Type in regedit and Press OK
+3. you will see 2 columns.
+On left column select HKEY_LOCAL_MACHINE
+4. Next, navigate to Software, Policies, Microsoft, Windows Defender
+5. Select the Windows Defender Folder, not the 2 other folders it contains
+6. You should see a file named DisableAntiSpyware.
+Select it and right click it.
+7. Change numerical value to 0 and hit OK.
+This should fix your problem!

 In this menu, scans can be performed against the system.
 This will scan